rolandyuwy/tp/docs/UserGuide.md

 ## Sort food items by description

 The `sortdesc` command sorts the list of food items by description.
-This function provides you with a convenient and sorted overview of all food items.
+This function provides you with a convenient and sorted overview of all food items in the food inventory.

 **Format:** `sortdesc`